Cacti/documentation/Debugging.md

 From debug log, find the MySQL update statement for that host concerning table `poller_output`.
 On very rare occasions, this will fail.
-Copy that SQL statement and paste it to a mysql session started from CLI.
+Copy that SQL statement and paste it to a MySQL session started from CLI.
 This may as well be done from some tool like phpMyAdmin.
 Check the SQL return code.

 ## Check RRD file updating